vinszent/cq-flake/README.md

 ```
 nix build github:marcus7070/cq-flake#cadquery-docs
 ```
 which will leave a symlink called `result` pointing to the HTML docs.
-Note that the [Read The Docs](https://cadquery.readthedocs.io/en/latest/intro.html) version is not frequently updated.
+Note that the [online docs at readthedocs.io](https://cadquery.readthedocs.io/en/latest/intro.html) can be behind (or possibly in front) of the version you are using.

 ## Build times